Neuroinflammation and Gene Therapy

 - Fernanda N. Kaufmann, Ana Paula Costa, Gabriele Ghisleni, Alexandre P. Diaz, Ana Lúcia Rodrigues, Hugo Peluffo, Manuella Pinto Kaster.
 NLRP3 inflammasome-driven pathways in depression: clinical and preclinical findings.
 Brain Behavior and Immunity, 64:367-383, 2017.

-- Sofía Ibarburu, Emiliano Trias, Natalia Lago, Hugo Peluffo, Romina Barreto-Núñez, Valentina Varela, Joseph Beckman, Luis Barbeito.
+- Sofía Ibarburu, Emiliano Trias, Natalia Lago, Hugo Peluffo, Romina Barreto-Núñez, Valentina Varela, Joseph Beckman, and Luis Barbeito.
 Focal transplantation of aberrant glial cells carrying the SOD1G93A mutation into rat spinal cord induces extensive gliosis and motor neuron damage.
-Accepted in Neuroimmunomodulation, 2017.
+Aceptado en Neuroimmunomodulation, 2017.